shammishailaj/rocket/_docs/docs/index.md

 `rocket` is a deployment automation tool.
 It's the `D` in`CI/CD`.
 The goal is to provide an easy to use uniform experience of software deployment whether in a CI environment or on your local laptotp.

-It allows to easily deploy code across a large range of providers from any CI/CD pipeline.
+It allows to easily deploy software across a large range of providers from any CI/CD pipeline.

 The only required dependecy is `git`.